It takes a team of specialists to help manage Fabry disease symptoms.

 The earlier Fabry disease is recognized, the sooner monitoring and management can begin.
 Since Fabry disease is progressive, monitoring your symptoms can help you understand how the disease affects your body.

 Your doctors can tell you about therapies available to help manage your Fabry disease symptoms.
-Since most of the symptoms of Fabry disease are caused by the build-up of globotriaosylceramide (or GL-3) within various organs of the body, it is often necessary to manage these symptoms on a system-by-system basis, consulting with specialists at different times for each affected organ.
+Since most of the symptoms of Fabry disease are caused by the build-up of globotriaosylceramide (GL-3) within various organs of the body, it is often necessary to manage these symptoms on a system-by-system basis, consulting with specialists at different times for each affected organ.
 Your care team may include:

-It is important to stick to the regularly scheduled appointments with all of the physicians that your doctor recommends.
-Adhering to the recommended assessment schedule enables you and your doctor to monitor the progression of your disease and the effectiveness of disease management activities.
+The Schedule of Assessments helps you and your doctor monitor your Fabry disease.
+Staying with your recommended assessment schedule enables you and your doctor to monitor the progression of your disease and the effectiveness of disease management activities.